 Your Business is a Black Box

-Profits result from what it creates that is outside of your business.
-That's where your customers are and where they enjoy the benefits of what you offer.
+Profits result from what it creates that's outside of it.
+That's where your customers are and where they experience the benefits.

-Inside the black box, invisible to customers, is only effort and expense.
+Inside the black box, the parts that are invisible to customers, is effort and expense.

 Profits Outside/ Expense Inside.
 Where should your focus be?

 So, for the purpose of this thought experiment, let's keep the focus outside by imagining your business is a black box . . . with all that matters being outside of it.

 The word "pull" is a clean label for the actions people take to get what they want from companies.
 Customers "pull" from companies in order to create the desired Pullfillment: the experience of using the product or service.